Calais Campbell: 2008

-2009 season
+2009

 On February 9, 2009, head coach Ken Whisenhunt fired defensive coordinator Clancy Pendergast due to the defense's inability to hold onto a 23–20 lead in the fourth quarter of Super Bowl XLIII.
 Campbell entered training camp slated as a starting defensive end after Antonio Smith departed for the Houston Texans during free agency.
-Defensive coordinator Billy Davis opted to switch from a base 4-3 defense to a base 3-4 defense.
+Defensive coordinator Billy Davis opted to switch from a base 4–3 defense to a base 3–4 defense.
 Head coach Ken Whisenhunt named Campbell the starting left defensive end, opposite Darnell Dockett and alongside nose tackle Bryan Robinson, to begin the regular season.

-Campbell made his first career start in the Cardinals' season-opener against the San Francisco 49ers and recorded a season-high six solo tackles and deflected a pass in their 20–16 loss.
+Campbell made his first career start in the Cardinals' season-opener against the 49ers and recorded a season-high six solo tackles and deflected a pass in their 20–16 loss.
 The following week, Campbell made a tackle, broke up a pass, and was credited with half a sack during a 31–17 victory at the Jacksonville Jaguars in Week 2.
 His first career sack was with teammate Adrian Wilson, as the two brought down quarterback David Garrard in the fourth quarter.
 On October 18, 2009, Campbell recorded three combined tackles and a season-high 1.5 sacks during a 27–3 win at the Seattle Seahawks in Week 6.
 He sacked quarterback Matt Hasselbeck for a seven-yard loss in the third quarter to mark the first solo sack of his career.
-In Week 8, he collected a season-high seven combined tackles (six solo) in the Cardinals' 34–21 loss to the Carolina Panthers.
+In Week 8, he collected a season-high seven combined tackles (six solo) in the Cardinals' 34–21 loss to the Panthers.
 Campbell finished the 2009 season with a total of 45 combined tackles (37 solo), seven sacks, five passes defensed, and a forced fumble in 16 games and 15 starts.

 The Cardinals finished atop the NFC West with a 10–6 record and defeated the Green Bay Packers in overtime 51–45 during the NFC Wild Card Round.
 On January 16, 2010, Campbell started his first career playoff game and made three solo tackles in a 45–14 loss at the New Orleans Saints in the NFC Divisional Round.

-2010 season
+2010

 Head coach Ken Whisenhunt chose to retain Campbell and Darnell Dockett as the starting defensive ends to begin the regular season, along with nose tackle Bryan Robinson.

-Campbell was sidelined during the Cardinals' Week 12 loss to the San Francisco 49ers after injuring his ankle the previous week.
-On November 29, 2010, Campbell recorded a season-high 11 combined tackles (nine solo) and sacked quarterback Jimmy Clausen during a 19–12 loss at the Carolina Panthers in Week 15.
+Campbell was sidelined during the Cardinals' Week 12 loss to the 49ers after injuring his ankle the previous week.
+On November 29, 2010, Campbell recorded a season-high 11 combined tackles (nine solo) and sacked quarterback Jimmy Clausen during a 19–12 loss at the Panthers in Week 15.
 The following week, he made two solo tackles and a sack in the Cardinals' 27–26 win against the Dallas Cowboys in Week 16.
 It marked his second consecutive game with a sack and his sixth sack of the season.
 Campbell finished the season with 60 combined tackles (46 solo), six sacks, and two pass deflections, and a fumble recovery in 15 games and 15 starts.